Vientiane Prefecture: Monuments

 That Luang Stupa ('Great Sacred Stupa'), with official name of Pha Chedi Lokojumani (meaning: 'World Precious Sacred Stupa'), was initially built in 1566 during the reign of King Saysethathirath.
-It was rebuilt as Luang Stupa in 1953 and now a national monument.
+It was rebuilt as Luang Stupa in 1953 and later a national monument.
 Its golden stupa is 45 m high and the edifice is described as a "gilded missile cluster".
 The gold colored central image inside the stupa is in the shape of a curve of an extended Lotus bud.
-The annual That Luang Festival is held here in the twelfth waxing Lunar month in accordance with the Buddhist Lunar Calendar, lasting for seven days.
-Near this stupa, there is the Revolutionary Monument, a simple monument with starred pinnacles was built in memory of those killed in the conflicts between 1945 and 1975.
+The annual That Luang Festival is held here in the twelfth waxing Lunar month in accordance with the Buddhist Lunar Calendar, lasting for 7 days.
+Near this stupa, there is the Revolutionary Monument, a monument with starred pinnacles was built in memory of those killed in the conflicts between 1945 and 1975.